 Let me put it this way: my friends really made out in the first few months following my parent’s arrival.
 While my friends and family’s homes became furnished, mine quickly began to resemble that of a barren wasteland.
 But it was injury free–for the most part.
 Here is something to consider:

 In the elderly, there are some things that can be improved upon but not always remedied such as unsteady gate, vision disturbances, and dementia.
 Realizing that you can’t alter the progression of aging, it is essential that you improve upon the environment to ensure safe ambulation.

-The medical center was 1 block away, and as an added bonus, the apartment was directly across the street from a college campus which was encircled by a 3-mile walking trail.
+Work was 1 block away, and as an added bonus, the apartment was directly across the street from a college campus which was encircled by a 3-mile walking trail.
 Historically, Mom and Dad had both been good walkers.
 Every morning for as long as I can remember, they would join a group of friends and walk the Cumberland Mall.
 However, things were quite different now and I had no idea what to expect.

 Exercise is one of the five keys to ensuring a good quality of life (proper nutrition, social and financial independence, friends, and access to good medical care are the other four), especially with the elderly.

 Many falls are the result of visual disturbances in the elderly, and most falls occur in the dark, making nightlights essential at bedtime.
 Bright lighting is essential and an easy remedy to a potentially dangerous situation.
 Just as one must speak louder to someone who is hearing disabled, the lights should shine brighter for someone with poor vision.